nniinima/HCR2Reader/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Early Proof of Concept

+The script does not currenlty work without specific demands.
+The images have to be of team events and in correct order for the script to do its job amicably.
+The images must be in PNG format, and taken as a screenshot with a device with 2160 x 1620 resolution.
+These shortcomings will be patched up, or you can patch them up yourself.
+This is very much a work in rogress and not a finished system.